 After interviews with dozens of New York Fed employees, Beim learned something that surprised even him.
 The report didn't only highlight problems.
 A year later, Congress gave the Federal Reserve even more oversight authority.
 One of the expert examiners it chose was Carmen Segarra.
 Segarra appeared to be exactly what Beim ordered.
-It did not go well.
-Wall Street doing what it Does.
+Wall Street doing what Wall Street Does.
 Unter Bankstern.
 Von Banken und Nullen.

 Dubiose Aktiendeals - Warum Banken zittern müssen - Wirtschaft.
 Anzeige Den Verdacht gibt es schon lange: Zahlreiche Banken sollen den deutschen Fiskus um viele Milliarden Euro erleichtert haben.

 Dokumente belegen, dass systematisch auf Kosten der Steuerzahler Geschäfte gemacht wurden.
 Wie Staatsanwaltschaften jetzt vorgehen könnten.
 Selbstanzeige stellen!
 Das legt der Frankfurter Anwalt Bernd Groß jenen Banken nahe, die jahrelang Aktiengeschäfte auf Kosten des Fiskus gemacht haben und daran viele Milliarden verdient haben sollen.
 Neue Vorwürfe gegen Royal Bank of Scotland - Wirtschaft.
 Anzeige Schwere Vorwürfe gegen die Royal Bank of Scotland: Das Geldinstitut soll Kunden bewusst in die Schuldenfalle getrieben haben, um billig an deren Immobilien zu gelangen.